Arterial Disease and Venous Disease: Two Categories of Vascular Disease

 - Sitting or standing in one place for extended periods

-- Other diseases or conditions affecting your vascular system or hear, such as diabetes or high cholesterol
+- Other diseases or conditions affecting your vascular system or heart, such as diabetes or high cholesterol

 Regular exercise, a healthy diet and proper weight maintenance can help as well as lower your risk for vascular diseases and vascular disease symptoms.
 Vascular disease treatment options include medicines and vascular surgery.

 The Vascular Medicine Program, part of the Frankel Cardiovascular Center at the University of Michigan, offers a multidisciplinary approach to the diagnosis, treatment, follow-up and management of patients with all forms of vascular disease.